 Total nitrogen is an essential nutrient for plants and animals; however, excessive amounts of nitrogen in lake water may lead to low levels of dissolved oxygen and negatively affect water quality and health of aquatic life within the lake.
 Nitrogen concentrations in the water are typically measured in three forms: ammonia, nitrates and nitrites.
 Total nitrogen is the sum of total Kjeldahl nitrogen (ammonia, organic and reduced nitrogen), nitrate and nitrite.
 Nitrogen levels in lakes are also affected by atmospheric deposition, which refers to nitrogen in the air being deposited into the water system.
 Nitrogen oxides (NOx) are added to atmosphere due to the burning of fossil fuels, so emissions from motor vehicles and industrial facilities can also affect nitrogen levels in aquatic environments.

 Composite Samples

-Composite lake water samples for analyses of total nitrogen were collected on July 6, July 20, August 8, and August 22, 2017.
-The analytical results of these samples are presented in Figure 5.
-As indicated, the minimum total nitrogen concentration of 0.83 mg/L was noted in a sample collected on July 6, 2017 which increased to a maximum concentration of 2.52 mg/L in a sample collected on August 8, 2017.
-However, the total nitrogen concentration declined again to 1.09 mg/L in a sample collected on August 22, 2017.
+Composite lake water samples for analyses of total nitrogen were collected on June 30, July 13, August 1, and August 21, 2017.
+The analytical results are presented in Figure 5.
+The results indicated that the minimum total nitrogen concentration of 0.82 mg/L was found in sample collected on June 30, 2017 and the maximum total nitrogen concentration of 1.30 mg/L was found in sample collected on August 1, 2017.

-Nitrogen concentrations in the composite samples collected from the lake in 2017 had an average of 1.64 mg/L of total nitrogen which exceeded the applicable regulatory guidelines.
-The average total nitrogen indicates that the East Basin of Lac La Biche Lake is Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total nitrogen from composite samples.
+Nitrogen concentrations in the composite samples collected from the lake in 2017 had an average of 1.03 mg/L of total nitrogen which exceeded the applicable regulatory guidelines.
+The average total nitrogen indicates that the West Basin of Lac La Biche Lake is Eutrophic (high productivity, nutrients, and algae growth) based on total nitrogen from composite samples.

-Figure 5: Total nitrogen in composite samples from East Basin of LLB Lake - 2017
+Figure 5: Total nitrogen concentration from composite samples in West Basin of LLB Lake - 2017